-- No firm conclusions can be drawn on the effect of orally administered Boswellia extracts on peritumoural brain oedema, brain tumours, brain metastases or any other cancer in women, men or children.
+- Brain tumours: Despite some encouraging preliminary data, no firm conclusions can be drawn on the effect of orally administered Boswellia extracts on peritumoural brain oedema or brain tumours (two controlled and three small uncontrolled studies).

-- Not enough data are available for topical application of Boswellia-containing creams on radiation dermatitis.
+- Radiation dermatitis: Not enough data are available (one RCT, n=114) to establish the efficacy of topical Boswellia-containing creams on radiation dermatitis

 Last updated in September 2018 by Ellen McDonell.